 Trees owned by the council

-Our team of specialist officers (arboriculturalists) carry out inspections and co-ordinate subsequent works for many of the council-owned trees in Bracknell Forest.
-The priority is to protect the public and help keep these trees in a healthy and safe condition whilst making sure that they do not cause a legal nuisance such as obstructing footpaths or damaging buildings.
+Our priority is to protect the public and help keep these trees in a healthy and safe condition.
+We also make sure that they do not cause a legal nuisance such as blocking footpaths or damaging buildings.

 Privately owned trees

-As a general rule, we will only exercise these powers if there is an imminent danger to persons or property.
-Trees that are merely causing annoyance, or where the risk of harm or damage is low, fall outside the scope of the Act and remain a private issue.
+Trees that are simply causing annoyance, or where the risk of harm or damage is low, are outside the scope of the Act and remain a private issue.